THE LIVING COMPOSERS PROJECT

 Die Sterntaler (fairy tale in music, after the Brothers Grimm), speaker, alto flute, double bass, piano, percussion (+ objects), 2014 (also version as a children's opera for soprano, speaker, dancer, flute, double bass, piano, celesta, percussion, objects, 2016)

-Alles über Sally (chamber opera, libretto by Jens Schroth, after Arno Geiger), soprano, actor, 2 typewriters, objects, ensemble, 2015
+Alles über Sally (chamber opera, libretto by Jens Schroth, after Arno Geiger), soprano, actor, bass flute, electric guitar, percussion (+ 2 typewriters, objects), fixed media, 2015

 ORCHESTRAL: